planetruby/awesome-rubies/README.md

 ---

-[ANNOUNCEMENT] Looking for awesome Ruby events (meetups, conferences, camps, etc.) from around the world)?
-See the [Awesome Events List @ Planet Ruby](https://github.com/planetruby/awesome-events).
+[ANNOUNCEMENT] Looking for awesome Ruby Gems?
+See the [Ruby Gems of the Week Series @ Planet Ruby](http://planetruby.github.io/gems).

 ---